Belize Port Authority

 Duties and Responsibilities of the Authority

-• To operate the port to best serve the public interest;
+• Operate the port in a way that best serves the public interest.

-• to regulate and control navigation within the limits of national waterways, harbours, ports and their approaches;
+• Regulate and control navigation within national waterways, harbors, ports, and their approaches.

-• to maintain, improve, and regulate the use of port facilities and services as necessary;
+• Maintain, improve, and regulate port facilities and services as needed.

-• to exercise the duties and functions relating to shipping and navigation exercisable under the provisions of any other law
+• Exercise duties and functions related to shipping and navigation as outlined in other laws.

 National and Regional Links